azekyoo/devops-livecoding/README.md

     - **Build and Test with Maven**: Executes `mvn clean verify` in the `simple-api` directory to build the project and run tests.

+#### For what purpose do we need to push docker images ?

+Pushing Docker images allows for easy deployment across environments, ensures version control, and facilitates collaboration among team members by providing a consistent application environment.